szabgab/rust-digger/README.md

 cd rust-digger
 ```

+Optionally install [pre-commit](https://pre-commit.com/) and then run `pre-commit install` to configure it on this project.

 Download the data from crates: (I think this is the only code that assumes some non-Rust tools) See issues [#1](https://github.com/szabgab/rust-digger/issues/1) and [#2](https://github.com/szabgab/rust-digger/issues/2)

 ```